-In the second quarter, RPN2 trainees participate in weekly intensive role play supervision focusing on iCBT support skills.
-Pending supervisor approval, selected RPN2 trainees may begin training to provide individual orientation sessions for the DGC -RPN student iCBT program.
+In the second quarter, RPN2 trainees participate in weekly intensive role play supervision focusing on skills to support online therapy.
+Pending supervisor approval, selected RPN2 trainees may begin training to provide individual orientation sessions for the STAND Program.
+All RPN are required to participate in a minimum of 2 outreach events per quarter.
 The estimated time commitment for this portion of training is a minimum 2 hours per week.

-Certified Resilience Peer (CRP)
+Certified STAND Peer (CSP)

 CSPs may (1) lead RPN support groups, and/or (2) provide one-on-one videochat coaching for mildly-to-moderately depressed and anxious students being treated in the STAND Program who call in for additional lesson support, and/or (3) provide individual orientation sessions for UCLA students to complete their enrollment in the STAND Program.
 CSPs assigned to these roles are required to continue in training and weekly supervision while they are actively serving students.
 CSPs devote a minimum of 3 hours per week while serving actively in the Resilience Peer Network, but they may serve up to 10 hours per week (with additional supervision) if their schedules permit.
 Certified STAND Peers may be invited to serve as speakers and panelists for the Depression Grand Challenge to promote stigma reduction and share their experiences as STAND Peers.